 Air conditioners are typically installed on concrete pads.
 As time passes, the pad can crack, shift or sink.
-This can cause malfunctions and even premature replacement.
-Let’s review some of the problems that can happen and how to repair an air conditioner that isn’t level.
+This can result in malfunctions and even premature failure.
+Let’s go over some of the problems that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor